jeremy-serenne/todo-list-js-app/README.md

 # Todo -list Project

-This Todo -list application is a simple TODO application.
+This Todo -list application is a simple TODO application where you can add, edit or remove todo tasks.

-# My own evaluation on the project

-Give you own evaluation according the evaluation criterias.
+Developed in Javascript without any external libraries.

+# Deployment links

-Here is the link to GitHub: https://github.com/jeremy-serenne/todo-list-js-app
+Here the link where the app is deployed: https://modest-feynman-75dcf8.netlify.app/

-And here the link to Netlify: